dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 Before development, please refer to [Dragonfly Client](https://github.com/dragonflyoss/client/tree/main) for the [dragonfly-client-backend/examples/plugin](https://github.com/dragonflyoss/client/tree/main/dragonfly-client-backend/examples/plugin) module.

-There is no need to change the code of Dragonfly client during development.
-You need to implement two interfaces of Backend, `head` and `get`.
+There is no need to change the code of Dragonfly Client during development.
+Two interfaces of Backend is important for you to implemet, `head` and `get`.

 `head` is used to get metadata information about the task.